esterhugosson/localstorage-wrapper/TESTRAPPORT.md

 -**Actual Result**: All data has been cleared from storage and message is shown.
 -**Outcome**: ✅

+### Test Case 12: Attempt to Set Data When LocalStorage is Unavailable
+- **Test Steps**:
+  1. Simulate localStorage unavailability by setting `localStorage` to `null`.
+In webbconsole: Object.defineProperty(window, "localStorage", {value: null})
+  2. Attempt to set a value with `Key: "testKey"`, `Value: "testValue"`.
+- **Expected Result**: An error should be thrown indicating that localStorage is not available, and no data should be stored.
+- **Actual Result**: An error is thrown and no data is stored.
+- **Outcome**: ✅

+### Test Case 13: Attempt to Get Data When LocalStorage is Unavailable
+- **Test Steps**:
+  1. Simulate localStorage unavailability by setting `localStorage` to `null`.
+  2. Attempt to get data with `Key: "testKey"`.
+- **Expected Result**: An error should be logged indicating that localStorage is not available, and no data should be retrieved.
+- **Actual Result**: An error is shown that localstorage is now available.
+- **Outcome**: ✅

+### Test Case 14: Attempt to Remove Data When LocalStorage is Unavailable
+- **Test Steps**:
+  1. Simulate localStorage unavailability by setting `localStorage` to `null`.
+  2. Attempt to remove data with `Key: "testKey"`.
+- **Expected Result**: An error should be thrown indicating that localStorage is not available, and no data should be removed.
+- **Actual Result**: Error thrown, localStorage is not available.
+- **Outcome**: ✅

 ### Conclusion of first try
 - Summary of test results:
   - Passed: 8/11
   - Failed: 3/11
 - Potential issues found and improvements: Problem with ttl and setting data with no value.

+### Conclusion of second try
+- Summary of test results:
+  - Passed: 14/14
+  - Failed: 0/14